duracloud/duracloud/CONTRIBUTING.md

 * Did you notice something wrong or missing in the [documentation](https://wiki.duraspace.org/display/DURACLOUD)?
 Add a comment to the page so we can get it updated.
 If you would like to help more with documentation, just let us know!
 * Speaking of the [mailing list](https://groups.google.com/group/duracloud-users), many users of DuraCloud have questions about local processes for organizing, preparing, and transferring content to DuraCloud.
 Help to answer questions, or start a conversation with a list of tips from what you have learned.

+## I'd like to get involved

+Fantastic!
+We can use your help!

+If you are looking for a place to start, take a look at the [issues listed in Github](https://github.com/duracloud/duracloud/issues).
+These are intentionally targetted toward non-development activities, and are all good places to get your feet wet.

+Do you have an idea for an interest or working group?
+Join the [mailing list](https://groups.google.com/group/duracloud-users) and let us know your ideas.
+You are likely to not be the only one interested in digging deeper.